 - One Volume knob.

-The Stratocaster design provides a tone control knob for the neck and middle pickups, but not the bridge.
+The Stratocaster design provides a tone control knob for the neck and middle pickups.
+Yet, not the bridge.
 As a result, the bridge position is very bright and cannot be adjusted.

 This is a common design for Stratocaster guitar types.
 The one volume control knob is global and sets the output of the entire guitar.

 Some players modify the design to add a tone control knob for the bridge pickup.
 This can reduce the brightness, which is desirable for some guitarists.